 Every webcam on this list, and most webcams in general, come with a built-in microphone, but most of them have subpar mics.
 Again, if you're chatting with friends and family or sitting in on a meeting, the microphone in your webcam is probably good enough, but it might be a little muffled or underwater-sounding.

 I don't ever use the built-in microphone on any webcam, but I do use my headphones.
 Any headphones with a microphone will work just fine with your computer and webcam.
 There's no special driver needed.
-Just connect your headphones to your computer, and when you start up your video chat or streaming program, just check the settings to make sure it's connected to your headphones or earbuds.
+Just connect your headphones to your computer, and when you start up your video chat or streaming program, just check the settings to make sure it's connected to your headphones or earbuds for audio input.

 Pay close attention when buying a microphone for your computer.
 If it isn't natively a USB microphone, you're also going to need to get an audio interface like the Focusrite Scarlett.